CSC207-UofT/course-project-trackr/phase1/progress_report.md

 - Help with setting up a remote database that syncs with the local one

 Jonathan Ginevro:
+- Work on being able to add comments to events
+- Work on screen(s) to view event details
+- Help refactor old code to reduce/prevent code smells

 Nathan Hansen:
+- Work on expanding to remote database (perhaps Firebase)
+- work on multi-user experience and implementing that functionality
+- Perhaps adding features relevant to universal design principles

 Jeremiah Djianto:
 - Improving adherence to SOLID principles (specifically OPC and SRP)